From BR Bullpen

 Biographical Information

 Ike Boone had a .370 career minor league batting average, the highest all-time.
 In 1929, Boone had one of the great seasons of all time for the San Francisco Missions.
 He hit .407 with 323 hits in 754 at bats.
-Included in the 323 hits, 49 doubles, 8 triples, and 55 home runs.
-Boone drove in 218 runs in 198 games in '29.
+Included in the 323 hits, 49 doubles, 8 triples and 55 home runs.
+Boone drove in 218 runs in 198 games that year.
 These numbers were good enough to establish the season high total bases record of 553.

-The next year, all Ike did was hit .448, and drive in 98 runs in only 83 games.
-Ike might have had more but these numbers were good enough to get him a promotion to the the Big Leagues again - this time with the Brooklyn Dodgers.
+The next year, 1930, all Ike did was hit .448, and drive in 98 runs in only 83 games.
+Ike might have had more but these numbers were good enough to get him a promotion to the the Big Leagues again - this time with the Brooklyn Robins.